DEA Form 222 Digital Validation

 raise RuntimeError(f"SCHEMA_FAIL: XML parse failure - {e}")

 Digital 222 submissions require cryptographic proof of origin and integrity.
-The validation engine must verify the payload’s digital signature against the supplier’s registered public key, ensuring non-repudiation and tamper resistance.
-Implementations should leverage FIPS 140-3 validated cryptographic modules and adhere to NIST SP 800-57 key management guidelines.
+Under 21 CFR § 1305.22, the order is signed with the purchaser’s DEA CSOS private key, and the supplier must verify that signature before filling.
+The validation engine verifies the payload’s signature against the signer’s CSOS certificate, confirms the certificate chains to the DEA CSOS Certificate Authority, and checks the certificate serial against the current revocation list.
+Implementations should leverage FIPS 140-3 validated cryptographic modules and NIST SP 800-57 key-management guidelines.

 import hashlib